 Next, I used two of the Magnolia Garden Transfer designs because I wanted to place this full sheet on the front of all the drawers.

-To read the rest of this dreamy tutorial, head over to Salvaged Inspirations here!
+To read the rest of this dreamy tutorial including a step-by-step video on apply transfers, check out my post on Salvaged Inspirations here!

 About the Author